jamesmckechnie/design-examples/.github/ISSUE_TEMPLATE/start-a-discussion.md

 ---

-[Delete all content in brackets before posting
+[Delete me:

 1. Before posting ensure your question has not already been answered on the questions project space

-2. Be as specific as you can be when asking a question
+2. Add images, user research or any additional information if this could help with understanding

-3. Add images, user research or any additional information if this could help with understanding
+3. Add some tags to help people find it

-4. Share question on our slack channel to ensure people see it]
+4. Post and drag your question to the "Start or join a discussion" lane]